Sujithkumar1006/mm-cancel-flow-task-SujithKumar/README.md

 ## Assumptions

-1. Once cancellation flow is completed (cancelled or accepted downsell), the **Cancel Migrate Mate** button will **not be shown again** for that subscription.
+1. Once cancellation flow is completed (cancelled or accepted downsell), the **Cancel Migrate Mate** button will **be shown again** for that subscription because we are using mock data we are showing the button.
-2. Only one active cancellation per subscription.
+2. Only one active cancellation per subscription(Currently it is not handled as the flow for existing cancellation design is not provided).
 3. Downsell discount is fixed (`COMMON_DISCOUNT_AMOUNT`, currently $10).
 4. Price changes apply from the next billing cycle (billing backend is responsible).
-5. Users can still reactivate before the end of their billing period.
-6. Copy, survey questions and options are static.
+5. Copy, survey questions and options are static.(Can be made dynamic in future)
-7. No analytics or notifications included, can be added later.
+6. No analytics or notifications included, can be added later.

 ---